codetuner/Arebis.MvcDashboards/packaging/MvcDashboardTasks/docs/README.md

 This route registration must be added _before_ the default route registration.

+Next, apply database migrations from the Package Manager Console with:

+    Update-Database -context ScheduledTasksDbContext

+Or on the first run, execute the migrations from the Tasks dashboard.

 ## First run

-You can navigate to the dashboard and apply database migrations from there, or you can apply apply database migrations from the Package Manager Console with:

-    Update-Database -context ScheduledTasksDbContext
+Make sure you have a user in one of the following roles:
+- **Administrator** or **TasksAdministrator** : will  be able to create and manage task definitions as well as tasks
+- **TasksWriter** : will be able to create and manage tasks (but not task definitions)
+- **TasksReader** : will have read-only access

-Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardTasks** to access the dashboard.
+Start your ASP.NET MVC application, log in as an administrator (to be able to create task definitions) and navigate to **/MvcDashboardTasks** to access the dashboard.
 If you haven't run database migrations yet, the dasboard will offer you to do so now.

 Press the **Get Started** button on the dashboard home page for further information.